Justin Kaplan: Memoirs

 Joe and Anne wrote a double memoir The Language of Names (1997), and Back Then: Two Lives in 1950s New York (2002), in which they referred to themselves as "children of privilege" who went to progressive schools and were "grounded in a classical approach to education — a lot of memorizing and Shakespeare, an exhaustive approach to history, literature, and the sciences."

 Death

 Kaplan died at the age of 88 on March 2, 2014.
 He had been suffering for years from Parkinson's disease.
-He left a wife and three daughters, Susanna Kaplan Donahue, Hester Margaret Kaplan Stein, and Polly Anne Kaplan Tigges, and six grandchildren.
+He left a wife and three daughters, Susanna Kaplan Donahue, Hester Margaret Kaplan Stein, and Polly Anne Kaplan, and six grandchildren.

 He belonged to the Massachusetts Historical Society, the American Academy of Arts and Sciences, and the American Academy of Arts and Letters.
 Close friends included biographer Larry Tye.

 In 2000, he received the Golden Plate Award of the American Academy of Achievement.

 In 2002 he was interviewed by National Public Radio's Fresh Air, explaining his thought process at Bartlett's.